 The ORC has advised the DMO Accounting Officer and the Board, during the year, on significant operational risk concerns, significant risk issues and trends as well as actions to mitigate such risks.
-The ORC has focused this year on IT and cyber security, hybrid working arrangements, attestation of policies, business continuity planning and key supplier risks.
-The ORC met six times during 2021-2022.
+The ORC has focused this year on business continuity, procurement and contracts management, and the release management process.
+The ORC met eight times during 2022-2023.